cherenkov-plenoscope/mctracer/README.md

 ```

-## run Unit Tests:
+## Unit Tests
-The unit tests are meant to run in the mctracer/test directory because they are looking for files in there to do IO tests.
+Run the unit tests in the mctracer/Tests directory to ensure your build is fine.

 ```
 #!bash